 Archbishop of Canterbury awards Lambeth Degrees

 The Lambeth Degree is a real academic award.
-The candidates are exempted from the requirement to sit an examination: the awards are made on merit in recognition of their contribution to religious, academic and public life.
+The candidates are exempt from both residential and examination requirements and the special awards are made on merit in recognition of recipients' contribution to religious, academic and public life.

 Lambeth degrees can be awarded in Divinity, Law, Arts, Literature, Medicine and Music.

 Read more about the Archbishop's Awards and Examinations.